14.3: The Flux Control Coefficient

 Flux Control in Aerobic Glycolysis

 Let's look at another pathway to run a full simulation using Vcell - aerobic glycolysis.
 We have mostly encountered glycolysis as a central anaerobic pathway in almost all organisms.
 In some cases, it can also run aerobically.
-One prime example is cancer cells, in which there is a need for energy in the form of ATP and anabolic building blocks so cells can proliferate - a hallmark of cancer cells.
-Aerobic glycolysis was noted by Warbug and this effect now has his name.
+One prime example is cancer cells, which require both energy in the form of ATP and anabolic building blocks to proliferate - a hallmark of cancer cells.
+Warburg noted aerobic glycolysis, and this effect now bears his name.

 Aerobic glycolysis has been modeled in yeast cells.
 The pathway is shown in Figure \(\PageIndex{2}\) below.